What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • You are concerned about paying for coverage that you may never need.

-• Have limited dollars to spend on a variety of insurances.
+• Have limited funds to spend on a variety of insurance options.

 • You have significant cash values you can transfer from existing non-qualified insurance products.